Table of Contents

 Explanations

-During the Lord English fight, Jade is wounded8) and Dirk tries steering her into the meat timeline,9) but the Alternate Callope manages to pull her into the candy timeline,10)11) possesses her,12) and eventually gains narrative powers.13) Jade's removal creates a paradox in the meat timeline, so Dirk tranquilizes Jade to delay Alternate Calliope's plans,14) but Jade eventually wakes up to warn everyone about Dirk.15)
+During the Lord English fight, Jade is wounded8) and Dirk tries steering Jade into the meat timeline,9) but the Alternate Callope manages to pull her into the candy timeline,10)11) possesses her,12) and eventually gains narrative powers.13) Jade's removal creates a paradox in the meat timeline, so Dirk tranquilizes Jade to delay Alternate Calliope's plans,14) but Jade eventually wakes up to warn everyone about Dirk.15)

 Notes